-May I say how sorry I am that I missed famed Beckworth’s New Years eve but of course due to council funding cuts there was no official celebration this year (fireworks are very expensive), so I only really missed holding sparklers outside in the rain saying “happy new year” to complete strangers.
-I myself saw the new year in sipping cocktails with the high and mighty of Pakistan who I’m hoping will invest in our humble town… The things I do for you!
-But perhaps next year, if funding permits such extravagance, we can restart the traditional death by burning of Old Man Beckworth (to say goodbye to the old year) and the “birthing” of Baby Beckworth to welcome in the new year.
-So may I take this opportunity to wish us all a prosperous 2018.
+May I say how sorry I am that I missed famed Beckworth’s New Years eve, but once again, due to council funding cuts there was no official celebration, so thankfully I didn’t miss much.
+I myself, on your behalf, saw the new year in watching an amazing firework display over Beijing… The things I do for you!
+But perhaps next year, if Chinese funding permits such extravagance, we can restart the traditional death by burning of Old Man Beckworth (to say goodbye to the old year) and the “birthing” of Baby Beckworth to welcome in the new year.
+So may I take this opportunity to wish us all a prosperous 2019.
 Thanking you most warmly.
 Aashif Ackworth.
 Mayor